ave you heard? AI writing software can write marketing content for you!

 The overall quality of content I received was a little lower than I was expecting, particularly in regard to long form blog content.

-In terms of keywords for SEO, Article Forge and Jarvis.ai were the only two products I tested that had keywords functionality.
+In terms of keywords for SEO, Article Forge and asper.ai were the only two products I tested that had keywords functionality.
 However, by the time you’ve edited the articles with Article Forge, you’d need to review the keyword count separately to check it still met requirements.
-Jarvis.ai performed significantly better.
+Jasper.ai performed significantly better.

 Starting off, I had assumed that AI writing software would allow you to enter more content criteria and parameters than what I generally discovered.
-Again, Jarvis.ai was the exception.
+Again, Jasper.ai was the exception.

 You could purchase a cheap subscription with a number of these platforms to quickly produce more low-effort content regularly.
 That might potentially help websites quickly boost ranking to some extent (although bear in mind that Google uses a weighted range of ranking criteria).
 However, without a strong brand vision and quite significant human editing, the content wouldn’t be brand-enhancing or influential for a human reader.
 What’s the point of getting people to your website if they don’t get a positive impression and quickly navigate away without engaging or completing desired actions?